 Miscellaneous Notes, Suggested Equipment and Itinerary:

-These comments are assuming you're coming from New Castle with the McConahy group - travel up and back, while long, is easy and usually without problems (unless you have sitting issues).
+These comments are assuming you're coming from New Castle with the McConahy group, but most also applies to other groups.
+Travel up and back, while long, is easy and usually without problems (unless you have sitting issues).

 Things You Will Want to Consider Prior to Your Departure:

 Make sure you have your passport and it’s easily accessible in the car.
 You will need a current passport or NEXUS card (recommended if you go to Canada as often as some club members).